 - Sexually explicit or terrorist content (obviously)

 - Depictions or endorsements of violence or self-harm

 Pro tip: you can also get good reviews removed for these reasons too.

-Focus on looking for the signs of the first 3 violations, because those are what make it through Google’s filters.
+Focus on looking for the signs of the first 3 violations, because those are what Google’s filters are most likely to miss.
 The algorithms take care of everything else.